StevenTammen/bibledocs.org/content/about-the-site/content-features/index.md

 The interface for this site is unapologetically geeky in what it sets out to do.
 I spent many months researching, designing, and testing functionality, even coding a good bit myself since I wasn't particularly happy with any of the off-the-shelf options available to me.

 Now, however, I am pretty happy with the results and overall user experience.
-While I am of course quite biased, I really do feel like this site offers quite a bit more useful content functionality than most sites out there -- and by several orders of magnitude at that.
+While I am of course quite biased, I really do feel like this site offers quite a bit more useful content functionality than most sites out there---and by several orders of magnitude at that.

 I do recommend reading this page pretty thoroughly if you wish to take advantage of all this site has to offer.
 There may be a bit of a learning curve, but some of the neat things you can do probably won't completely make sense until you do.